salvedojuliao/course-vue/Time02/notes.md

 ### During coding:
 * About v-bind:
     **_NOTE:_** Using V-BIND I'll always receive an object!
-It means I can not use an awways on HTML tag like this:
+It means I can not use an awway on HTML tag like this:

         <!-- WRONG! -->
         <div v-bind:class="[classState]">